AndyLiang1/our_story/README.md

 ```
 5. Before running any `yoyo` commands, source your .env and your venv (if you haven't done that already)

-The environmant variables are only available within your current shell.
+The environment variables are only available within your current shell.
 If you open another shell, you need to source your .env again.

 - Mac
 ```